ALI-AL-MARJANI/Adversarial-attacks-/README.md

 ## Background & Motivation

-Deep neural networks are vulnerable to small, human-imperceptible perturbations known as **adversarial examples** , tiny pixel changes that can cause large misclassifications.
+Deep neural networks are vulnerable to small, human-imperceptible perturbations known as **adversarial examples**, tiny pixel changes that can cause large misclassifications.
 These vulnerabilities pose critical challenges for **security, reliability, and interpretability** in ML systems.

 Rather than training a noise generator (as other teams might do), our project performs a **systematic and reproducible comparison** of standard white-box attacks to highlight practical **trade-offs** between:

 - **Attack strength:** impact on model accuracy
-- **Perturbation visibility:** measured with L∞ and L2 norms
+- **Perturbation visibility:** measured with L2 norms
 - **Computation cost:** time per image / per batch
 - **Transferability:** how well adversarial samples fool other architectures

-This focus on reproducibility and interpretability makes the project useful for both **academic study** and **real-world ML reliability** analysis.

 ---